 Nearly 35 million Americans live in these zones, per 2015 American Community Survey data.
 The average poverty rate in the opportunity zones is 32 percent, compared to 17 percent for the average census tract.

 Here’s the breakdown by state:

 |Location||Designated Opportunity Zones||Low-Income Tracts||Non-LIC Contiguous Tracts|

 Opportunity zone ideals

-By design, the opportunity zones program targets under-served low-income communities on the margins — places where private investment would be highly catalytic.
+By design, the Opportunity Zones program targets under-invested low-income communities on the margins — places where private investment would be highly catalytic.
 The very worst-off places in the nation are just not capable of attractive private investment.
 Conversely, communities already on an upswing would be a waste of program dollars.

 As Annie Lowery puts it in The Atlantic, “Opportunity zones are meant to be Goldilocks-type places: not so distressed that no amount of government incentive would induce private money to them, not distressed but gentrifying and thus already seeing a flood of private money coming in.”